snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/index.md

 ### Tracking Push and Local Notifications

-To track an event when a push (or local) notification is used, it is possible to use the `MessageNotification` event:
+To track an event when a push (or local) notification is used, it is possible to use the `MessageNotification` event.

+The event schema is `iglu:com.snowplowanalytics.mobile/message_notification/jsonschema/1-0-0`.

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>